OmarAbdullah05/WorldCupTrckr/README.md

 ## Customizing data

 Edit `src/webparts/stadiumTracker/data/stadiumData.ts` to add stadiums, change milestone dates, or update statuses.
-In production, replace the static data with SharePoint lists or Microsoft Graph API calls.
+This is just for sampling, in reality the static data is replaced with SharePoint lists or Microsoft Graph API calls.

 ## Tech stack